rwth-acis/Unity-VersionTool/README.md

 4. A dialog window opens where you can select which files should be imported.
    Select everything and click on "Import".

-*Important*: If you are updating from an earlier version, it is recommended to delete the existing "VersionTool" folder.
+*Important for alternative 3*: If you are updating from an earlier version, it is recommended to delete the existing "VersionTool" folder.
 After that, import the new package.

 ## Usage